1 Hour / 1 CE

 Presented By

-Sarah Miller, PhD, ABPP, PhD, ABPP
+Sarah Miller, PhD, ABPP Director of Maine’s State Forensic Service

 Sarah Miller, PhD, ABPP is board certified in forensic psychology by the American Board of Professional Psychology.
 She is the Director of Maine’s State Forensic Service and the Training Director for the University of Maine Postdoctoral Fellowship in Forensic Psychology.
 She conducts criminal forensic mental health evaluations, provides consultation to examiners, attorneys, judges, and clinicians, and delivers trainings to clinical and legal audiences statewide.
-She also serves as the Vice Chair of the Forensic Division of the National Association of State Mental Health Program Directors (NASMHPD).
+She also served as the Vice Chair of the Forensic Division of the National Association of State Mental Health Program Directors (NASMHPD).
 She previously worked with the Behavioral Health team in the Maine Department of Corrections in a variety of clinical, supervisory, and administrative roles.

 View More Programs from this Presenter